-- Everyone entering the surgery center must wear a cloth facial covering or mask. - Parking the upper parking lot, designated for patient parking. - Come through the front doors, straight ahead is the main entrance to the surgery center.
-Please check in with the front desk receptionist.
+- Parking in the upper parking lot, designated for patient parking. - Come through the front doors, straight ahead is the main entrance to the surgery center.
+Please check in with the front desk receptionist. - You must have an adult over the age of 18 to remain with you until you are discharged.
+Your surgery will be cancelled if your driver does not remain at facility.

-- You must have an adult over the age of 18 to remain with you until you are discharged.
-Your surgery will be cancelled if your driver does not remain at facility. - You will be registered for surgery, go over forms, and receive ID bracelets. - Your family can stay with you in the lobby until you are called back for surgery.
+- You will be registered for surgery, go over forms, and receive ID bracelets. - Your family can stay with you in the lobby until you are called back for surgery.